afrowaveltd/BOS-Playground/_shared/docs/glyph_naming_standard_draft.md

 - combining characters,
 - Unicode normalization (NFC/NFD).

-These are considered higher-level concerns and are intentionally exclude
+These concerns are intentionally left to higher layers.